 The Northwest Climate Toolbox is suite of free online applications designed by CIRC researchers and intended to help foresters, farmers, and water managers respond to and prepare for climate variability and change and its impacts.
 Toolbox takes in raw climatological, meteorological, and hydrological information, translating them into a series of easy-to-navigate tools and interactive maps that allow users to plug in their location and visualize data for that location.

 The Northwest Climate Toolbox currently has ten tools, or applications, designed around a set of climate metrics, such as temperature and precipitation.
 These metrics are then translated into visualizations that play out in near real time—we update these data daily—so that the information is timely and as useful as possible.

 Tools in the Northwest Climate Toolbox include visualizations of short-term, seasonal forecasts (on the order of months); visualizations of historical data (going back decades); and long-term, future projections (on the order of decades to the year 2100).
 Still more tools track wildfire danger and how plant growing zones are expected to shift as the climate warms.

 Acknowledgements: The Northwest Climate Toolbox is funded in part through the NOAA Regional Integrated Sciences and Assessments (RISA) program and National Integrated Drought Information System (NIDIS).

 John Abatzoglou has been a CIRC team member since 2010.
 A climate and meteorology researcher at the University of Idaho and self-described “weather weenie,” John leads CIRC’s Northwest Climate Toolbox effort.
 He has participated in the creation of several CIRC-related Climate Tools, including Climate Engine and Integrated Scenarios.
-John’s research interests include investigating the connections between wildfire and climate change.
 More Posts by this Author.